OWASP/www-committee-events/resources/readme.md

-## Repository of various useful Resources For OWASP Chapters
+## Repository of various useful Resources For OWASP Events

-Maintained by the OWASP Chapter Committee: https://owasp.org/www-committee-chapter/
+Maintained by the OWASP Event Committee: https://owasp.org/www-committee-events/